verygoodgraphics/vgg_runtime/README.md

 ## Features

 - Game-engine-like ECS architecture targeting high-performance interactive applications
 - First-class support for Sketch to load and render Sketch designs
 - Cross-platform support for running on Linux, macOS and in Browsers
 - WebAssembly support with emscripten compatibility
 - Built-in scripting ability for programming upon design drafts

 ## How to build

 This project can be built with CMake using common practice.
-All dependency is batteries-included so no extra submodules are needed.
+All dependency is batteries-included (except for SDL) so no extra submodules are needed.

 ### Linux-version building example